How to Store Microgreens to Maximize Shelf Life

 harvesting lettuce indoors

-One reason I do this is I don't want to recommend using a sharp knife and have someone cut themselves.
+I do this because I don’t want to recommend using a sharp knife and having someone cut themselves.

 Scissors are easier and work fine to use on microgreens that you will eat or store for a day.

-But a sharp knife is better to use on microgreens if you plan on storing them any longer.
+But a sharp knife is better for microgreens if you plan to store them longer.

-Scissors more or less smash the stem, make a jagged cut.
-This action bruises a large portion of the stem and increases the oxidation.
+Scissors more or less smash the stem and make a jagged cut.
+This action bruises a large portion of the stem and increases oxidation.

-Also, when using a knife, don’t try to cut the whole width of the tray at once.
+Also, don’t try to cut the whole tray width at once when using a knife.

 harvesting microgreens